InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 Billing notice support was introduced in OpenRTB 2.5.
 In this scenario, **outside** of the ad markup itself, a “billing notice URL” is included in the bid response.
 A billing event is when a transaction results in a monetary charge from the publisher to an exchange, and subsequently from the exchange or other intermediary to one of their demand-side partners.
 This event is subject to publisher and exchange-specific business policies that should be conveyed clearly to their partners.
 For a DSP, this event signals that they can increment spend and deduct the remaining budget against the related campaign.
 The exchange conveys this event by invoking the URL provided by the demand source in the bid.burl attribute.

-BEST PRACTICE: Firing the billing notice URL represents the fulfillment of a business transaction between a publisher and an exchange, or between the exchange and its demand partner.
+**BEST PRACTICE**: Firing the billing notice URL represents the fulfillment of a business transaction between a publisher and an exchange, or between the exchange and its demand partner.
 This should not be delegated to another party including a client-side pixel, although a pixel may be the initiating signal for billing to the exchange.

-BEST PRACTICE: Exchanges, upon determining that a billable event has occurred (e.g., receipt of client-initiated billable event), and in order to minimize discrepancies between themselves and their demand sources, should invoke the billing notice from the server-side.
+**BEST PRACTICE**: Exchanges, upon determining that a billable event has occurred (e.g., receipt of client-initiated billable event), and in order to minimize discrepancies between themselves and their demand sources, should invoke the billing notice from the server-side.
 This should be done as "close" as possible to the moment when the exchange books revenue.
 See the below section regarding best practices for server-side billing notifications.

-BEST PRACTICE: Exchanges are highly encouraged to standardize on a client-initiated render or viewability event as the basis for the billing event.
+**BEST PRACTICE**: Exchanges are highly encouraged to standardize on a client-initiated render or viewability event as the basis for the billing event.
 This is generally the most consistent approach in a complex supply chain scenario composed of multiple auction decision points.

-BEST PRACTICE: Publishers should generally refer to the [Media Rating Council’s guidelines](http://mediaratingcouncil.org/Standards.htm) to determine when the criteria have been met to consider a transaction billable.
+**BEST PRACTICE**: Publishers should generally refer to the [Media Rating Council’s guidelines](http://mediaratingcouncil.org/Standards.htm) to determine when the criteria have been met to consider a transaction billable.

-BEST PRACTICE: The public internet is noisy and this event is financial in nature.
+**BEST PRACTICE**: The public internet is noisy and this event is financial in nature.
 If an entity calling a billing notice receives a response other than HTTP 200 or 204, it should consider a retry scheme (e.g., every 10 seconds for the next minute).
 Conversely, an entity receiving billing notices should endeavor to make their endpoint idempotent to avoid double counting.

-BEST PRACTICE: When it is possible to do so, exchanges should avoid using adm-based notifications as the determinant for billing events in the mobile app context, and instead use burl or an independent measurement approach (e.g. OMID), that is predicated upon an ad actually being displayed to the user.
+**BEST PRACTICE**: When it is possible to do so, exchanges should avoid using adm-based notifications as the determinant for billing events in the mobile app context, and instead use burl or an independent measurement approach (e.g. OMID), that is predicated upon an ad actually being displayed to the user.

 For VAST video/audio, if the bid.burl attribute is specified, it should be fired at the same time as the VAST <Impression> event.
 However, subtle technical issues may lead to additional discrepancies and bidders are cautioned to avoid this scenario.
 One option is for exchanges nearest a video supply source to use the VAST <Impression> event as their billing signal and then use the billing notice URL (burl) as described.